Welcome to the Town of St. Paul's Community Peace Officer section of our website!

 Community Peace Officers perform a range of duties at the community level.
 Their duties vary in nature and scope depending on the unique needs and priorities of the communities they serve.
 These can include traffic enforcement, enforcement of other provincial statutes, enforcing and education of municipal bylaws, public education programs, presentations in schools, or other roles that are administrative in nature.
 They enhance the work of Police Officers performing various roles that assist in maintaining the peace.
 The Peace Officers are duly appointed as Community Peace Officers under the Peace Officer Act and as Bylaw Enforcement Officers under the Municipal Government Act.

-The Town of St. Paul currently employs two Community Peace Officers.
+The Town of St. Paul currently employs three Community Peace Officers.

 • Traffic Control